kylephillips/wp-nested-pages/readme.txt

 = 3.1.8 =
 * Fixes conflict with Subpages Expanded plugin where sidebar selections under the appearance > widgets screen was broken
+* Fixes bug where setting a page to anything other than published was not removing menu items during sync

 = 3.1.7 =
 * Updates quick edit interface.